STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

      sudo apt install doxygen python-sphinx python-sphinx-rtd-theme python-breathe

-The rest of the installation steps are same as provided with Fedora or Unix variants.
+The rest of the installation steps are same as those for the Fedora or Unix variants.

 .. include:: ../../generated/cmake_toolchains.rst